 I’m also motivated by an approach to consulting that helps teams develop the skills to solve the problems they face on their own.
 When people work better together, our workplaces and communities can become the kinds of places where we are fully engaged and committed to making a positive difference.
 This is where Shifting Patterns comes in.

 I look forward to taking the next steps to work with you!
 Contact me to find out how to get started.

 "The arc of the moral universe is long, but it bends towards justice." - Martin luther King, Jr.

-This quote inspires our work where our fundamental role is to help changemakers build a lever that pushes the needle further in the direction of justice.
-We recognize that social change is long, difficult, and courageous work where success is measured by incremental progress.
-We're committed to supporting clients throughout their movement building journey.
+This quote inspires our work.
+Our role is to help changemakers build a lever that helps bend the arc further in the direction of justice.
+We recognize that social change is difficult and courageous work where success is measured by incremental progress.
+We're committed to supporting teams throughout their movement building journey.

 Are you confident that the products and services you buy are produced in a way that is consistent with your values?
 We are.

 Ever wondered how much truth there is in the claims that businesses make about being “a good corporate citizen”?
 We don’t.